kormax/apple-vas/README.md

 After finding the matching private key, you have to extract the session key provided by the device, and perform an ECDH exchange, retreiving the common key.

 Common key itself is not used as is, instead another key has to be derived from it using the X963KDF via SHA256.
 One culprit that hindered the reverse-engineering efforts of this protocol was the shared info that was needed in order to properly derive the encryption key.
-As shared info has static components that might be considered private information of a company, I won't share how to compute it, but great news is that as of now this information was published, and can be found on the internet (look into notes, references sections for more info).
+As am hesitant to publish the deriviation info, I won't share it.
+But great news is that as of now this information [has been published](https://gist.github.com/gm3197/ad0959476346cef69b75ea0523214350), you can look at the document for more info.

-Following python pseudocode describes the decryption proccess, crypto methods are provided by [cryptography](https://cryptography.io/en/latest/) library, correct shared info calculation is omitted on purpose.
+Following python pseudocode describes the decryption proccess, crypto methods are provided by [cryptography](https://cryptography.io/en/latest/) library, correct shared info calculation is omitted (refer to link for info).
 ```
 import hashlib